Studios in Tucson, Arizona and Bainbridge Island, Washington

 My approach to the watercolor painting process is also eclectic.
 Sometimes I use very traditional methodswet-into-wet passages set off with hard-edged glazed on areas to pull out shapes.
 Or I may have a light pencil drawing and essentially fill in areas with flat washes of color.
 Other times, particularly in my mixed media works, it's anything goes.
 I may use watercolor pencils, metallic watercolors, permanent markers or inks, combine transparent and opaque water mediums, use collaged elements, stamps, stencils, paint on gessoed paper, or use anything else that helps create the idea I have in mind.
 Many of these techniques and working processes are further explained in short articles found in my Watercolor Learning Center.

 In the early 90's I began using the computer as another drawing/painting/collage tool, and have produced a body of work I call digital paintings.
 These pieces are created using a stylus pen as my pencil/brush and a computer screen as my paper/canvas, and are printed on archival substrates (paper or canvas) using archival inks, either as unique giclée (one of a kind) pieces, or as giclée print editions.
-Some are mixed media pieces, where I paint on digital imagery with traditional art materials (watercolor, ink, etc.) I begin these works as I have always done, with inspiration and a drawing which is either scanned from my sketchbook or drawn directly on my digitizing tablet with the stylus pen.
-If these works are unique (one of a kind), you'll find them in the originals section of my virtual gallery.
+Some are mixed media pieces, where I paint on digital imagery with traditional art materials (watercolor, ink, etc.) I begin these digital works in the same way I do a traditionally painted work–with inspiration and a drawing which is either scanned from my sketchbook or drawn directly on my digitizing tablet with the stylus pen.
+Sometimes I use a photo or photos I have taken as the jumping off point.
+If a digital painting is unique (one of a kind), you'll find it in the originals section of my virtual gallery.
 If they are part of a print edition, they'll be in the prints section.
 One of the advantages of creating digital paintings is that they can be output on paper or stretched canvas, in a wide variety of sizes.
+Unique prints are archived (and the file deleted from my computer) once sold to a collector.
+These unique images and my limited edition prints come with a certificate of authenticity.

-We moved to the Seattle area (Bainbridge Island) after my eighth grade school year had been completed.
-After graduating second in my class four years later from Bainbridge High School, another move took me to central California, where I briefly attended Foothill College in Los Altos Hills.
-More moves (back to the Pacific Northwest and then to southern California, Hawaii and Arizona) and a marriage later, I finally earned a Masters Degree in Art Education from the University of Arizona in Tucson, where I live now with my husband Jim.
-We also spend part of the year on Bainbridge Island, Washington.
+We moved to the Seattle area after my eighth grade school year had been completed.
+After graduating second in my class four years later from Bainbridge (Island) High School, another move took me to central California, where I briefly attended Foothill College in Los Altos Hills.
+More moves (back to the Pacific Northwest and then to southern California, Hawaii and Arizona) and a marriage later, I finally earned a Masters Degree in Art Education from the University of Arizona in Tucson, where my husband Jim and I now live.

 After college, I continued to add to my knowledge of watercolor by occasionally taking watercolor workshops, by reading everything about watercolor that I could get my hands on, and most importantly, by painting, painting, painting!
 That regular practice wasand continues to bemy best teacher.